 For those who would like to make a memorial donation in memory of Dutch, may do so to Creating Memories (giving children a chance to get out and hunt or fish, no matter their ability) through Tami's Pine Valley Funeral Home & Cremation Services PO Box 543 Halfway, Oregon 97834.
 Online condolences may be shared at www.tamispinevalleyfuneralhome.com

-To send flowers to Glenn "Dutch" Myers' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Glenn "Dutch" Myers, please visit our floral store.